linksderisar/bolt/docs/getting-started/configuration.md

 ### Custom User Model:

-By default Bolt will user this model to get the user info:
+By default Bolt will use the default Laravle user model to get the user info:

 `config('auth.providers.users.model')`